-What is and Why use CPI?
+What is and why use CPI?

-What is & How does CPA works?
+What is & How does CPA work?

 Why shift from CPI to CPA?

 The mobile advertising industry has changed and shifted significantly over the years, and it is subjected to change with every new trend introduced in this specific area.
-It has resulted in creating a giant leap in the ad technology, which has enabled the pioneers of the mobile advertising industry to leverage their efforts when investing in mobile advertising strategies and projects.
+It has resulted in creating a giant leap in the ad technology which has enabled the pioneers of the mobile advertising industry to leverage their efforts when investing in mobile advertising strategies and projects.
 A majority of the leading advertisers in the mobile advertising industry have become vastly familiar with the significance of user acquisition when running campaigns, and they are continuously evaluating and measuring their efforts to yield better outcomes.

-Switching from CPI to CPA is one way to ensure success, and it would allow the advertisers to expand the reach of their campaigning efforts to earn a better ROI in the long run.
+Switching from CPI to CPA is one way to ensure success, to allow advertisers to expand the reach of their campaigning efforts, and to earn a better ROI in the long run.

 - Advertisers are required to pay for the actions that would bring them profit.
 They interact with real active or paying users to evaluate the remainders of the criteria.